Nada-Mohammd/Nada-Mohammd/README.md

 ---

 ### 👩‍💻 About Me:
-- 🎓 I’m a 3rd-year CS student.
+- 🎓 I’m a 3rd-year IS student.
-- 🌱 I’m currently learning: AI, Data Science, Web Development.
+- 🎯 Interested in AI, software architecture, and full-stack development.
 - 🔍 Interested in Internships & Real-world Projects.
 - 🤝 I love collaborating with others and working on creative solutions.